Skip to article frontmatterSkip to article content

 Gradient-free optimization

-• We saw before that many optimization methods implicitly require the locally-computed gradient of the potential, either explicitly or a finite-difference approximation.
+We saw before that many optimization methods implicitly require the locally-computed gradient of the potential θL(θ)\nabla_\theta \mathcal{L}(\theta), either computed explicitly or using a heuristic like finite-difference approximation or automatic differentiation.

-If ΔE<0\Delta E < 0, we accept the new configuration.
-If ΔE>0\Delta E > 0, we accept the new configuration with probability exp(βΔE)\exp(-\beta \Delta E), where β=1/kBT\beta = 1/k_B T is the inverse temperature of the sampling process.
-In a machine learning context, we would identify β\beta as a hyperparameter that controls properties of the optimization.
+• If ΔE>0\Delta E > 0, we accept the new configuration with probability exp(βΔE)\exp(-\beta \Delta E), where β=1/kBT\beta = 1/k_B T is the inverse temperature of the sampling process.

-You might think that the fastest convergence would occur if we always accepted updates that lower the energy, and always rejected updates that increase the energy (equivalent to β=0\beta=0).
+Why not always set β\beta large?.
+We might think that the fastest convergence would occur if we always accepted updates that lower the energy, and always rejected updates that increase the energy (equivalent to β=0\beta=0).
 The probabilistic update rule here represents a way for the optimizer to avoid getting stuck in local minima.

 class MetropolisMonteCarlo: